Building Relationships in Parliament

 min read

-York Park Group’s Managing Partner Sean Sammon recently joined Susanna Montrone for an Advoc8 webinar on navigating parliament and building relationships that matter.
-Here we share some of the insights they discussed.
+York Park Group’s Managing Partner Sean Sammon recently joined Susanna Montrone for an Advoc8 webinar on navigating Parliament and building relationships that matter.

 Relationships